TAbramovskaya/SML-metabase-final-project/README.md

 - Provide actionable insights that can support marketing strategies, customer retention, and loyalty program optimization.

 - Visualize results using Metabase.

+### Results

+The complete workflow and results are available on the [project website](https://tabramovskaya.github.io/SML-metabase-final-project/).